aws-samples/serverless-patterns/appsync-dynamodb/README.md

-# AWS AppAync to Amazon DynamoDB
+# AWS AppSync to Amazon DynamoDB

 This pattern creates an AppSync API with a schems and a resolver to a DynamoDB table.